• Free UK delivery on orders over £35

 Rather than taking supplements as tablets or capsules, fight off magnesium deficiency by applying it directly to your skin.
 These forms include:

-The idea is that the mineral absorbs quickly into the highly porous upper layer of your skin (the epidermis), through to the blood vessels and muscles beneath.
+Through this method, the mineral absorbs quickly into the highly porous upper layer of your skin (the epidermis), through to the blood vessels and muscles beneath.

 apply transdermal magnesium to your skin to absorb quickly and efficiently